High density QCD on a Lefschetz thimble?: Scalar Field Theory with Chemical Potential

 \subsection{Justification of the Approach}

 The main justification to study the system defined by Eq.~(\ref{eq:Z}) is the fact that the latter defines a local\footnote{One might worry that the definition of the integration cycle introduces a subtle non-local interaction, since the allowed values for the field $\phi_k$ at one space-time point $k$ depend on the values of the field at the other points.
-But the thimble $\J_0$ is just one representative of a homology class.
-As long as the complementary of the set of critical points is open, it is certainly possible to deform $\J_0$ (without changing its homology class) into a new cycle that---in the neighborhood of any given configuration $\hat{\phi}\in\J_0$---has the form $\otimes_{k=1}^n V_k$, where $\phi_k \in V_k \subset \mathbb{C}_k\, \forall k$, thus removing the suspicion of non-locality.} QFT with exactly the same symmetries, the same number of degrees of freedom---belonging to the same representations of the symmetry groups---and the same local interactions as the original theory.
+This issues deserves a deeper investigation.
+In any case, locality can be tested.} QFT with exactly the same symmetries, the same number of degrees of freedom---belonging to the same representations of the symmetry groups---and the same local interactions as the original theory.
 Moreover, at $\mu=0$ the cycle $\J_0$ coincides with $\C$.
 Furthermore, the perturbative expansions of the two systems coincide at every $\mu$.
 Since universality is not a theorem, we certainly cannot prove that $Z_0$ and $Z$ are physically equivalent.
 But given the above properties, it would be extremely interesting if they did not, as it would show that those properties are not sufficient to characterize a QFT uniquely.

 In the following Sec.~\ref{ssec:scal-sym} we analyze the symmetries of the new formulation.
 In Sec.~\ref{ssec:scal-pt} we show the perturbative equivalence of the two approaches.
 Then, in Sec.~\ref{ssec:scal-morse}, we introduce some rudimentary Morse theory.
 This will not enable us to determine the exact relation between the integral $Z$ over $\C$ and $Z_0$ over $\J_0$, but at least it represents a convenient framework to gain insight into the relations that one might expect between the two formulations.